Website Designs For Small Businesses That Work

 Before a business engages a web developer to build a website for them, they need to have a clear idea of what they want the website to do or be.
 Do you want your customers to purchase products from your online store?
 Do you want then to call you to arrange a quotation?
 These are two distinctly different requirements and your website design needs to be optimised to achieve the intended purpose.
 The website must have a clear purpose and this must be apparent to your customer as soon as they land on your website.
 It is important that your customers are easily able to navigate to their area of interest and select what they want.

-Have you every looked up a restaurant website and want to check the menu or opening hours before you make a booking and haven’t been able to easily find either?
+Have you every looked up a local restaurant website and want to check the menu or opening hours before you make a booking and haven’t been able to easily find either?
 Did you bother going further to try and find it?
 Or even worse you find the menu, like the look of it but phone number for you to call is nowhere to be found!
 Obviously in these cases the website has not met the first of our criteria.
 The purpose of a restaurant website should be to either have people call to make a booking or make a booking online.
 If this is first and foremost in the web developers mind as they build your website then it is more likely that the site will resonate and work with your customers.
-At Smarter Web Solutions we will talk this through with you in our initial free consultation to ensure that you have clarity of what you want your website to be and the result you want to achieve.
+At Smarter Web Solutions we will talk this through with you in our initial free consultation for Adelaide Businesses to ensure that you have clarity of what you want your website to be and the result you want to achieve.
 Once this has been clearly identified we can then assist you in designing your website.

 Each business is different and therefore your approach to your business premises will be different from your competitors, this could be significantly or slightly different depending on your marketplace and customer base.
 Your website is no different.
 Whilst there are common themes and layouts that look similar it is how the website is put together and functions to meet your client needs that is really important.
 In today’s online marketplace you have approximately 5 seconds to engage your visitors and have them read further, therefore you need to place the solution to their problem in front of them.
 If people don’t find what they want on the first page of Google search they are likely to rephrase the question to seek their answer rather than going to the second or third page of the search results.
 By having a clear purpose to your website means that it is more likely to answer visitor queries as soon as they land on your webpage.